Protein smoothies and protein shakes can be a great way to help you stay full and fuel you with nutrients.

-An easy way to add protein to your smoothies is by adding a scoop of protein powder, greek yogurt, a plant-based milk, or peanut butter.
+An easy way to get more protein is to add a scoop of protein powder, greek yogurt, plant-based milk, or peanut butter to your smoothie.

 Fruit makes a smoothie taste good, adds fiber and nutrition, but some fruit is loaded with sugar.